 - Clubs to stagger drop-off and pick-up times to maintain physical distancing - Participants should avoid carpooling with people from outside their household, where possible - Athletes and coaches should arrive at their scheduled time for training and leave as soon as it is finished - Drop-off and pick-up of athletes to happen outside the facility or training space.
-Coaches to ensure younger athletes leave the facility as a group and are supervised prior to pick-up while observing safeguarding best practices - All participants should fill their personal water bottles at home, prior to leaving for the facility.
+Coaches to ensure younger athletes leave the facility as a group and are supervised by an Individual, 18 years of age or older, prior to pick-up - Participants should not enter facility change rooms except where necessary (e.g., to access the pool deck or use the washroom), and anyone entering a change room should follow guidance in relation to physical distancing, limiting contact with surfaces and hygiene best practices - Until all government restrictions are lifted, use of changerooms is restricted to use of washroom facilities only.
+Individuals should arrive and leave in the attire required to participate in the artistic swimming activities - All participants should fill their personal water bottles at home, prior to leaving for the facility.
 Water fountains should only be used to refill a water bottle.